Heritage Walk of Old Delhi: An Insider’s DIY Tour

 The Jama Masjid on the last day of Ramadan (don’t worry – it won’t be this crowded when you go)

 Jama Masjid is Delhi’s largest mosque – it can hold up to 25,000 worshippers at a time.
 It was built by the emperor Shah Jahan in the 1650s as a mosque for the royal family.
-You may have heard of Shah Jahan before, he is the ruler who built the Taj Mahal for his favourite wife, Mumtaz Mahal.

 This is a beautiful mosque, built of red sandstone and marble.
 For a small fee you can climb one of the towers.
 You’ll get spectacular views of Old Delhi from this vantage point.
-I have also heard there are religious relics from the Prophet Muhammad kept here, and that is possible to view them if you ask the right caretaker.

 Please keep in mind this is a working mosque, and you may not be allowed in during prayer times.
 Also be respectful with photos.

 There are 3 entrances to the Jama Masjid.
 Enter at Gate 1 or 2.
 Shoes must be removed.
 You can leave them with the shoe minder at the entrance for a small tip (INR 50), or discretely put them in your bag.
-Women must cover their heads, as well as shoulders and knees (this goes for men too).
-There are cover ups you can borrow if needed.

-Hours and Cost: 7:00 am – 12:00 pm & 1:30 pm – 6:30 pm, daily; free, but there is a INR 300 fee for bringing in a camera
+Hours and Cost: 7:00 am – 12:00 pm & 1:30 pm – 6:30 pm, daily; free, but there is a INR 300 fee for bringing in a camera.

 3. Matia Mahal Bazaar and Haji Nadeem Shahi Sheermal